ErpNetDocs/tech/modules/financials/excise/index.md

 A typical declaration includes the following:

-1. "From" and "To" date fields which constrain the scope of the declaration
+1. "From" and "To" date fields which determine the scope of the declaration (e.g. from the 1st of December until the 31st of December)
 2. A list of excise products and their quantities
 3. Individual and total excise amount owed and paid
 4. Past and current availability of each excise product
-5. Incomes and expenses, including how many excise products were imported and exported
+5. Incomes and expenses, including how many excise products were received and issued
-6. Banderol stamping report
+6. **Banderol stamping report**

 At any time, you can **visualize** this declaration and correct any encountered mistakes.